 401 Festival Lane

-On November 1, 2010, we opened in our new location in the Centre in the Park.
-Our new building is double the size of the old one (in Sherwood Park Mall), with 64,000 square feet of collections, program and group study rooms, and staff areas.
+On Nov 1, 2010, we opened our Central Library facility in the Strathcona County Community Centre.
+The Library takes up 64,000 square feet for collections, program rooms, individual and group study rooms, and staff areas.
 Beginning with the project's approval in 2006, library staff members worked closely with architects, designers, and County officials to make the dream of a new and improved library a reality.

-The new library was approved in 2006 and was paid for with a combination of municipal taxes, provincial and federal supplements, and the library's $1.5 million Capital Campaign run by the Library for furniture and equipment.
+The new facility was approved in 2006 and was paid for with a combination of municipal taxes, provincial and federal supplements, and a $1.5 million Capital Campaign run by the Library for furniture and equipment.
 It was designed by HFKS Architects.

 Some of the other most exciting features of our new facility include:

-We are excited about our move and all the opportunities our new space will provide for everyone in our community to explore, relax and connect.
+We invite everyone in our community to visit the Library and explore, relax and connect.